holmista/nn/README.md

 # MNIST Neural Network Experiment

 This project is an experimental implementation of a neural network for MNIST digit classification.
-It's currently a work in progress and serves as a template or starting point for further development.

 ## Project Description